All Virginia voters must show a photo ID when they go to the polls or apply for an absentee ballot in person.

 - An employer photo ID with photograph

-- A student ID card, with photograph, from any Virginia college or university
+- A student ID card, with photograph, from any Virginia college, university, or private school

 If you do not have any of the above forms of ID, you can obtain a FREE photo ID for voting purposes only at the Office of Voter Registration (see address and contact information at bottom of page).